I’ve written already this month about my love of movies and blockbusters.

-So we were really excited to be invited to a Christmas Blogger party at the O2 with Sky Studios – a chance to step behind the scenes and experience some movie magic for ourselves.
+So we were excited to be invited to Sky Studios at the O2 in London.
+It was a chance to step behind the scenes and experience some movie magic for ourselves.

-Sky Studios is at the O2 in London’s Docklands, and offers families the chance to experience some fab movie-themed fun and games this Christmas – for FREE!
+Sky Studio at the O2 in London’s Docklands, and offers families the chance to experience some fab movie-themed fun and games this Christmas – for FREE!
 (I’ll just pause to let you jump up and down a bit at the idea of free holiday fun).

 The Studios has a range of experiences that kids and adults can try, and at the moment there’s a Cinderella and Marvel’s Avengers: Age of Ultron theme going on – these being two of the movies you can enjoy on Sky Movies this Christmas.